Advertisement

 Global Effort to Combat the Lack of Data Literacy: The Data Literacy Project

-Businesswire.com reported that a collective effort has been launched to enhance Data Literacy through the Global Data Literacy Project.
-The partners in this initiative are Qlik, Experian, Cognizant, The Chartered Institute of Marketing (CIM), Data to the People, Pluralsight, and others.
+In 2018, several organizations launched the global Data Literacy Project to enhance data literacy.
+The partners in this initiative include Qlik, Accenture, Experian, Cognizant, The Chartered Institute of Marketing (CIM), Data to the People, and Pluralsight.
 The collective aim of the business partners is summarized as follows:

-“Our new Data Literacy Index shows large companies have the potential to achieve $500 million in higher enterprise value through a more data literate culture and workforce, and yet only a third of enterprises provide employees with Data Literacy training, showing a significant adoption and enablement gap.”
+“Our Data Literacy Index shows large companies have the potential to achieve $500 million in higher enterprise value through a more data literate culture and workforce, and yet only a third of enterprises provide employees with data literacy training, showing a significant adoption and enablement gap.”

 The Role of CDOs in Spreading Literacy Awareness